About CSGO Dust II

 Defenders often try to hold the A Long from different positions, one could also be in the Pit on the Terrorists side of A Long.

 At Mid there is a tiny walkway opposite the Tunnel exit which is known as the Catwalk.
 It’s a shortcut into A Short and Bombsite A which makes this an important area of the make for Dust 2 and results in a lot of fighting over it.
 Directly opposite the Lower Tunnels door, there are boxes known as Xbox which can be used to climb onto the Catwalk.

-It’s also possible to throw a smoke grenade onto them and smoke the Catwalk area that connects to A Short.
 The narrow Catwalk leads into a wider corridor called A Short and following that round to the Stairs lead up into the CT Spawn area.

 A Short covers the path from Catwalk and through the Counter Terrorist Spawn into Site A. There are few places to hide once in A Short however there is a cubby section on the first left once entering it from Catwalk.

 Upper Tunnels leads into the room with Bombsite B while the Lower Tunnels lead into Mid.
-Once inside the Tunnels, the Upper Tunnels are a decent-sized room with few cover options leading into a chokepoint at the doorway into Site B. To move into the Lower Tunnels, players need to go down the curved staircase and into the much narrower section.
+Once inside the Tunnels, the Upper Tunnels are a decent-sized room with few cover options leading into a chokepoint at the doorway into Site B.

 Once inside the Lower Tunnels, there is a cover hiding players from someone who might be on the Catwalk looking into the doorway.
 From that doorway, it’s possible to jump onto the Catwalk via Xbox or go through the Mid Doors into the CT Mid.